rlucente-se-jboss/intranet-test-certs/README.md

 At the server, you'll need to import the following files into the appropriate keystore:

-* /root/server.p12 - the appserver certificate and private key
+* /root/server.p12 - the server's certificate and private key
 * /root/intermediate.cert.pem - the intermediate CA that signed the client and server certs
 * /root/ca.cert.pem - the trusted root CA